 He is handsome, quirky and supportive like a tree, strong and sturdy.

-They start chatting, realise they are united by their love of cars, get to know each other better, become sweethearts (constant companions), fall madly deeply in love, and decide to share the rest of their lives together, then take the final step (PROPOSAL DATE) – become life partners.
+They start chatting, realise they are united by their love of cars, get to know each other better, become sweethearts (constant companions).
+Then, fall madly deeply in love, and decide to share the rest of their lives together, then take the final step (PROPOSAL DATE) – become life partners.

 Personal vows